Liraglutide: Pharmacodynamics

-Liraglutide is an acylated glucagon-like peptide-1 (GLP-1) agonist, derived from human GLP-1-(7-37), a less common form of endogenous GLP-1.
+Liraglutide is an acylated glucagon-like peptide-1 (GLP-1) receptor agonist, derived from human GLP-1-(7-37), a less common form of endogenous GLP-1.

 It reduces meal-related hyperglycemia (for 24 hours after administration) by increasing insulin secretion (only) when required by increasing glucose levels, delaying gastric emptying, and suppressing prandial glucagon secretion.

 Liraglutide leads to insulin release in pancreatic beta cells in the presence of elevated blood glucose.
 This insulin secretion subsides as glucose concentrations decrease and approach euglycemia (normal blood glucose level).
 It also decreases glucagon secretion in a glucose-dependent manner and delays gastric emptying.
 Unlike endogenous GLP-1, liraglutide is stable against metabolic degradation by peptidases, with a plasma half-life of 13 hours.

 Pharmacokinetics

 Endogenous GLP-1 has a plasma half-life of 1.5–2 minutes due to degradation by the ubiquitous enzymes, dipeptidyl peptidase-4 (DPP4) and neutral endopeptidases (NEP).
 The half-life after intramuscular injection is approximately half an hour, so even administered this way, it has limited use as a therapeutic agent.
 The metabolically active forms of GLP-1 are the endogenous GLP-1-(7-36)NH2 and the more rare GLP-1-(7-37).
 The prolonged action of liraglutide is achieved by attaching a fatty acid molecule at one position of the GLP-1-(7-37) molecule, enabling it to both self-associate and bind to albumin within the subcutaneous tissue and bloodstream.
 The active GLP-1 is then released from albumin at a slow, consistent rate.
 Albumin binding also results in slower degradation and reduced renal elimination compared to that of GLP-1-(7-37).